Cornell Johnson Graduate School of Management: Campus

 The two-year MBA program is housed entirely in Sage Hall, a 19th-century High Victorian Gothic building which was originally built as a women's dormitory.
 It is located near the center of Cornell's main campus, across the street from the Cornell School of Hotel Administration and the four-diamond Statler Hotel.
 Inside Sage are a management library, a café, an atrium, classrooms, an executive lounge, a trading floor, student and faculty lounges, and a parlor.
 There are 38 breakout rooms and two phone booths.
 The building also has showers, shoe shining, and out-service dry cleaning.
 Offices are provided for all faculty and doctoral students, and MBA students are all assigned a locker.

-In 2015, the City of Ithaca's Planning board approved the construction of a six-story office/classroom building to rise at 209-215 Dryden Road in Collegetown, Ithaca that will house the Cornell Johnson Graduate School of Management upon completion.
+In 2015, the City of Ithaca's Planning board approved the construction of a six-story office/classroom building to rise at 209-215 Dryden Road in Collegetown, Ithaca that will house courses for the Cornell SC Johnson College of Business upon completion.
+In 2017, the Breazzano Family Center was dedicated to the Cornell SC Johnson College of Business.
+Architecturally, the building is defined by a contemporary glass-and-steel façade with vertical fins, allowing abundant natural light and visual transparency between interior learning spaces and the surrounding campus.
+The building provides flexible study lounges, breakout rooms, and informal collaboration areas supporting undergraduate, MBA, and executive programs.
 The business school will also utilize classrooms and offices at Cornell's Roosevelt Island campus upon completion of construction.

-As of 2024, the building is constructed and has a modern look, with an emphasis on glass and wood structures.
+As of 2018, the building is constructed and has a modern look, with an emphasis on glass and wood structures.
 The 76,000-square-foot building offers classrooms for 450 students, three floors of administrative offices, two high-definition broadcasting studios and 19 breakout rooms.
 Glass walls overlook a four-story atrium; this central gathering spot has superior acoustics and is designed to accommodate a wide variety of events.